effektif/user-docs/docs/include_tutorials/new-process.rst

 Now you have created an run your process for the first time, you can repeat the same steps to develop your process further: select *Processes*, select the process from the list, make changes to the process model in the process editor, publish a new version and then start a new case to try out the updated process.

-.. note:: Creating and running a simple approval process is just the beginning.
+.. note:: After creating and running a simple approval process, you can enhance it in several ways.
-   There are many ways you can enhance the *Approve report* process.
    Next steps include the following.

    * Adding an explicit approval decision using an exclusive gateway